Language selection

 "Low in fat – all apple sauces are low in fat."

-When more than one of the claims in column 4 of the table following Section B.01.513, FDR are made on the label or in the advertisement for a food, the common elements of the claims may be conjoined rather than repeated [B.01.512, FDR].
+When more than 1 of the claims in column 4 of the Table of Permitted Nutrient Content Statements and Claims are made on the label or in the advertisement for a food, the common elements of the claims may be conjoined rather than repeated [B.01.512, FDR].

 Acceptable: